HarishIITB/DevCom-/README.md

 # DevCom-
 DevCom recruitment assignment

+DEVCOM is the main file for question 1

 I had problems while pushing my code from VScode to github...
 So i have used upload files command from github to attach my files .